jsfinesse/yoga-classes-client/README.md

 This repository contains the frontend code for the Yoga Classes Admission Form application.

+To get to the backend repo, [click here](https://github.com/jsfinesse/yoga-classes-backend)

 ## Overview

 The Yoga Classes Admission Form is a simple web application built using Next.js, React, and Axios.
 It allows users to submit their details for enrollment in yoga classes.